kolkhis/tech-notes/linux/bash/bash_cheatsheet.md

 The search path for the cd command.
 This is a colon-separated list of  directories  in
 which  the shell looks for destination directories specified by the cd command.
-A sample value is `.:~:/usr`.
+Sample value: `.:~:/usr`.

-* Once the CDPATH is set, the cd command will search only in the directories present in the CDPATH variable only.
+* Once the `CDPATH` is set, the cd command will search only in the directories present in the `CDPATH` variable only.
 * More details at [The Unix School](https://www.theunixschool.com/2012/04/what-is-cdpath.html)